Web3WMG/GenerateArea/README.md

 ## 🤸 Getting Started

 ### 🚅 Requirements
-Your server needs to meet the following minimum requirements to run GenerateTerminal:
+Your server needs to meet the following minimum requirements to run GenerateArea:
 - PHP v7.2 or above.
 (PHP 8.0 & 8.1 is not supported currently)
 - MySQL v5.7 or above.
 - A valid, trusted SSL certificate.